Together We Will: The Blueprints of Our Collective Future

 Various arts sector bodies are conducting research to estimate the financial impact of the pandemic upon our professional community whilst also tracing the structure of the sector, how it is funded and who makes up its workforce.
 We have also seen an impactful surge of antiracist activism within the Black Lives Matter movement internationally, and the light that it has shone upon the arts sector and its systemic problems that affect Black and POC cultural workers.

-It is crucial that our sector comes together now at this time of crisis, with a strong collective voice that equally represents all of our colleagues and partners as well as sector newcomers, to protect the future of our art form, to improve our working practices, and to advocate for the impact that visual arts can have on our social, political and daily lives.
+It is crucial that our sector comes together now with a strong collective voice that equally represents all of our colleagues and partners as well as sector newcomers, to protect the future of our art form, to improve our working practices, and to advocate for the impact that visual arts can have on our social, political and daily lives.
 This is the ambition of the next phase of work for VASW, working alongside the national Contemporary Visual Arts Network.

 Our long-term aspirations